 A debt management policy is a recommended financial best practice, as it proactively safeguards public agencies from making unsuitable debt-related decisions, and establishes an effective management mechanism for post-issuance disclosure and tax compliance.
-The TJPA Debt Management Policy was developed by staff and financial advisors and legal counsel in 2014, in conjunction with the procurement process that culminated in financial close of the bridge loan earlier this year.
+The TJPA Debt Management Policy was developed by staff and financial advisors and legal counsel in 2014, in conjunction with the procurement process that culminated in financial close of the Goldman Sachs/Wells Fargo bridge loan that was repaid earlier this year.
 The policy is intended to provide general guidance on debt issuance and also includes procedures required to be in place by the Commodities Future Trading Commission (CFTC) related to interest rate derivative instruments.

 Following review by legal counsel, staff is recommending minor clarifying changes to language in the policy.
 The proposed changes are shown in redline in the attached Debt Management Policy document.
-They clarify the following:
+The intent of the changes is to comply with new California law (SB 1029) which, among other things, requires each local agency issuer to maintain a debt policy that includes all of the following: